 Digital signage is a revenue generator

 Digital signage advertising networks are highly profitable and growing.
 Flat panel displays strategically positioned for maximum visibility ensure the highest possible viewership which is critical for brand owners and advertisers.
-Viewership measurement technologies are often integrated with digitals signage displays to provide highly accurate viewership profiles.
+Viewership measurement technologies are often integrated with digital signage displays to provide highly accurate viewership profiles.

-Marketers and advertising agencies can tie-in ad impressions to demographics to create highly targeted ad campaigns that outsell any other platform.
+Marketers and advertising agencies can tie in ad impressions to demographics to create highly targeted ad campaigns that outsell any other platform.
 Digital signage’s ability to deliver specific content based on display location or demographic make it an essential tool for modern advertising programs.

 Digital signage motivates

 Digital signage can display any content over any distance at very little cost.
 There are no limits to the number of screens that can be deployed, and screens are updated with new content whenever there is new information to be shared.
 By deploying engaging content that is regularly updated, managers and human resources personnel can ensure the entire staff is kept informed.
-Updates can be sent at any time and it will be viewed by the entire workforce, regardless of their location.
+Updates can be sent at any time and they will be viewed by the entire workforce, regardless of their location.

 Digital signage informs and educates

 Successful organizations plan their digital signage deployments in such a way as to maximize staff and customer exposure.
 This way broadcasts can be tailored according to each audience.
 Customers get presented with sales, advertising, or informational content while the staff is provided with training content, strategic information, and various other business-focused information streams.
 The idea is to maximize the return on investment by leveraging the entire digital signage network.

 One of the most useful applications of digital signage technologies revolves around entertaining viewers.
 Nowhere is this more important than where there are long wait times like inside elevators, in elevator hallways, in waiting rooms, at store checkouts, in government offices, and other similar locations.